Using the GQL Browser

 To use the schema to execute this mutation:

-1. Because we are executing a mutation, click the Mutations type link.
-A list of all potential mutation objects displays in the Documentation Explorer.
+2. Because we are executing a mutation, click the Mutations type link.
+A list of all potential mutation objects displays in the Docs pane.

-1. Click the createCustomLink mutation object.
+4. Click the createCustomLink mutation object.
 The schema displays a more readable version of the information that appeared for the createCustomLink object in the list of mutation objects.
-The schema defines the object, indicates that it has just three potential arguments, and shows that it has a return type of CustomLink:
+The schema defines the object, displays its potential arguments, and shows that it has a return type of CustomLink:

-1. Click the back arrow in the top-left corner of the pane to return to the createCustomLink object definition, then click through the other argument value types as needed to view their definitions.
+6. Use the navigation in the top-left corner of the pane to return to the createCustomLink object definition, then click through the other argument value types as needed to view their definitions.

-2. Having reviewed the schema in the Documentation Explorer, type the mutation in the query pane.
+9. Having reviewed the schema in the Docs pane, type the mutation in the query pane.
 In this mutation:

 • The custom link would display for all devices that used the custom attribute "Restorepoint ID".
 It would not display for devices that do not use that custom attribute.